aston448/ultrawide/README.md

 #### Test Output Locations and Files ####

 These may be configured in the Ultrawide Configuration screen (Go To menu or from Roles screen).
 You are defining a location on the Ultrawide server where a particular set of test files will be placed.
 Add a new location and edit it to set its path.
 If shared, everyone can use it.
-If not only the creating user can use it.
+If not, only the creating user can use it.
 When setting the path you do not need to specify a full path.
 The path you set will be within the default test output path on the server which is shown in the interface.
 So your path may be just an additional directory.

 For each location a set of files can be defined.
 Here you set: